Bhilwara Airstrip – Our Second Base for Flight Excellence

 Dunes Aviation Academy: An Edge Over Others

 A diverse fleet of well-maintained aircraft, including Diamond DA42, Cessna 172s and Piper Archer DX, designed to provide hands-on training for aspiring pilots.
+Each aircraft is equipped with modern avionics, ensuring students gain practical experience in a real-world flying environment.

 Total Aircraft For Training: 14

-02 Cessna 172 S
+02 x Cessna 172 S – Sky Hawk

-11 Piper Archer DX
+11 x Piper Archer DX – Archer Fleet

-01 Diamond DA42
+01 x Diamond DA42 – Diamond Star

 Find The Right Course For You